Saga-sanga/trpc-demo/README.md

-# A Demo Fullstack TRPC App
+# A Demo Chat TRPC App

 This is a learning project to figure out how TRPC works both in the backend and frontend of the code.